-Birks Group is a leading designer, maker and purveyor of luxury jewelry, timepieces and giftware in the U.S. and Canada.
-As of March 29, 2014, our retail operation's total square footage was approximately 217,123.
-The average square footage of our three Birks flagship stores in Canada was approximately 18,500, while the average square footage for all other Birks retail stores in Canada was approximately 2,900.
-The average square footage of our two Brinkhaus locations was 1,300, while the average square footage of our Mayors retail stores was approximately 4,000.
+Birks Group is a leading designer, maker and purveyor of prestige jewelry, timepieces and giftware in the U.S. and Canada.
+As of March 28, 2015, our retail operation's total square footage was approximately 193,889.
+The average square footage of our three Birks flagship stores in Canada was approximately 18,500, while the average square footage for all other Birks retail stores in Canada was approximately 2,800.
+The average square footage of our two Brinkhaus locations was 1,300, while the average square footage of our Mayors retail stores was approximately 3,800.

 We operate our business in two geographic areas, Canada and the Southeastern U.S. We have two reportable segments, "Retail" and "Other."
 "Retail" is comprised of all our retail operations in the U.S. and Canada on a combined basis.
 In Canada, we operate stores under the Birks brand and two stores under the Brinkhaus brand.
 In the Southeastern U.S., we operate stores under the Mayors brand and one store under the Rolex brand.
 "Other" consists primarily of our corporate sales division, which services business customers by providing them unique items for recognition programs, service awards and business gifts.
-Also included in "Other" is manufacturing, which manufactures unique products primarily for the retail segment of our business, internet and gold exchange, which buys gold and other precious metals from customers and sells the gold to refiners.
+Also included in "Other" is manufacturing, which manufactures unique products primarily for the retail segment of our business, e-commerce and gold exchange, which buys gold and other precious metals from customers and sells the gold to refiners.

 Our net sales are comprised of revenues, net of discounts, in each case, excluding sales tax.
 Sales are recognized at the point of sale when merchandise is taken or shipped.
 Sales of consignment merchandise are recognized on a full retail basis at such time that the merchandise is sold.
 Revenues for gift certificates and store credits are recognized upon redemption.
 Customers use cash, checks, debit cards, third-party credit cards, private label and proprietary credit cards and house accounts (primarily for corporate sales customers) to make purchases.
 The level of our sales is impacted by the number of transactions we generate and the size of our average retail sale.
-For fiscal 2014, fiscal 2013, and fiscal 2012, our total average unit retail sale in the U.S. was \$4,919, \$4,073 and \$3,909, respectively, which excludes service and repair transactions.
-For fiscal 2014, fiscal 2013, and fiscal 2012, our total average unit retail sale in Canada was \$1,319, \$1,120 and \$1,022, respectively, which excludes service and repair transactions.
+For fiscal 2015, fiscal 2014, and fiscal 2013, our total average unit retail sale in the U.S. was \$6,579, \$4,919 and \$4,073, respectively, which excludes service and repair transactions.
+For fiscal 2015, fiscal 2014, and fiscal 2013, our total average unit retail sale in Canada was \$1,743, \$1,319 and \$1,120, respectively, which excludes service and repair transactions.